by Bill Schneider (bschneid@arsdigita.com)

 common application state across all pages (user authentication, authorization,

-etc.), and then dispatches to a JSP.
 There are two major pitfalls with JSP.
 First, with the full power of Java

 available inside a JSP, there is no way to enforce the Model 1 or Model 2